syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/find-and-replace.md

 # Find and replace

-The document editor component searches a portion of text in the document through a built-in interface called `OptionsPane` or rich APIs.
+The Document Editor component searches a portion of text in the document through a built-in interface called `OptionsPane` or rich APIs.
 When used in combination with selection performs various operations on the search results like replacing it with some other text, highlighting it, making it bolder, and more.

 ## Options pane